Minister for Pacific Island Affairs

 The Minister for Pacific Island Affairs is a ministerial post of the Australian Government and is currently held by Pat Conroy since June 2022 in the Albanese ministry.

 List of ministers for Pacific Island affairs

+In 2025, in the second Albanese ministry, the portfolio of Minister for International Development and the Pacific was split into two: Minister for International Development, held by Anne Aly, and Minister for Pacific Island Affairs, held by Pat Conroy.

 The following individuals have been appointed as Minister for Pacific Island Affairs, or any precedent title: